ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

         - http://elrs_rx.local - If you have previously set your Home WiFi SSID and Password into your Receiver when you flashed it.

             !!!
 Note
-                Some computers and networks cannot resolve this address if MDNS is not working.
+                If your browser cannot resolve this address, chances are MDNS is not set up and working on your computer or network.

             ??? tip "Use the IP Address instead!"
                 === "The `arp` Command"